Rajatava Dutta: Web Series

+Accolades

 In the film industry he started his career as a junior artist.
 He first received his big break in the 1998 film Ajab Gayer Ajab Katha.
-He has got Bengal Film Journalists' Association Awards in 2001 for Paromitar Ekdin in the category best actor in a supporting role and Anandalok Awards in 2006 for the movie MLA Fatakeshto for the category best villain.
+He received the Bengal Film Journalists' Association Awards in 2001 for Paromitar Ekdin in the category best actor in a supporting role.
+In 2006 he received the Anandalok Awards for the movie MLA Fatakeshto for the best villain category.